 The list goes on.

 Now that you have an idea of when and what you should animate, you can start thinking about how.

-As any other design process, it starts with a sketch.
+Like any other design process, it starts with a sketch.
 Now you don’t have to animate every single frame manually on paper.
-There are tons of ways of sketching; for instance, you can use a whiteboard, or an app such as Sketchbook Pro and Photoshop.
+There are tons of ways of sketching; for instance, you can use a whiteboard or an app such as Sketchbook Pro and Photoshop.

 After you have all the requirements, you can start prototyping.
 Prototyping is a key element of UX and it gives you something to present.
 It reflects progress and motivates users to give feedback which is very important in reaching your goal as a designer.

 An animation is awesome, but how can you start creating and prototyping actual animations?

 There are plenty of applications for creating and testing applications; it only depends on you what tool you use.

 Let’s go through a few apps that are available out there.
 Some are free and some need investment — it really depends on you.

 Yes, Photoshop is a great tool if you want to get into animation.
 It doesn’t require that much skill to get started; in fact, once you’ve mastered the basics you’re pretty much good to go.
 In case you get stuck in one point, well, the good news is You can find tons of guides out there including YouTube videos, books, forums, etc. Moreover, there is a good chance that you’ll get an inspiration for your project during one of these learning processes.

-For a detailed description about animating in Photoshop check out this guide.
+For a detailed description of animating in Photoshop check out this guide.

 Adobe Animate CC

 This is a real treat for animators.
 You might be wondering: why not After Effects?
-While they are very look alike, Animate CCis a better choice for the web or graphic designers.
+While they are very look alike, Animate CC is a better choice for the web or graphic designers.
 The things you can do with it are simply fantastic.
 The limit is basically your imagination and expertise.
-Again, you have plenty of resources to learn from.
+Again, you have plenty of resources to learn from like this review from SoftwareHow.